The move comes after the results of fresh studies

 - An adult falling asleep on a sofa or armchair with a baby increases the risk of SIDS by up to 50 times.

 - Around 12 per cent of those surveyed smoke and share a bed with their baby.
-Those parents that have done so after drinking alcohol sits at 9 per cent.
+Parents that have done so after drinking alcohol sit at 9 per cent.

-- Studies have found bed-sharing with your baby after drinking alcohol, using drugs or if you are a smoker puts your baby at a very high risk of SIDS.
+- Studies have found bed-sharing with your baby after drinking alcohol, using drugs, or smoking puts your baby at a very high risk of SIDS.

 - According to the latest available figures, around 133 babies die each year in co-sleeping situations, the majority of which will all be in high-risk circumstances.

 - In the survey 33 per cent of parents had shared a bed with their baby in an unplanned situation, meaning risk factors were present, such as loose adult bedding.

 - Keep the space around your baby clear of pillows and duvets

 - Always sleep your baby on their back

 - Avoid letting pets or other children in the bed